mbustosp/challenge-t9_emulator/README.md

 1. Run `npm run both:test` to install the tools.

 #### How do I change the URL of the API the frontend is using?
-There is a .env file located in the frontend folder that has the environment variable that sets that value.
+There is a .env file located in the frontend folder that has the environment variable that controls that value.
 0. Move to the frontend folder.
 1. Open the .env file.
 2. Change the value of the REACT_APP_T9_API_URL variable.